Robinhood Rating:

 Bulls Highlight...

-Retirement accounts: Recent launch of an IRA service with broker match.
+Retirement accounts: There is now an IRA service with a broker match.

 Bears Highlight...

-Limited customer service: Robinhood has made improvements but not enough.
+Limited customer service: Robinhood has made improvements but more are needed.

 Investment Lineup